gautam-lk/website/content/Event/CHASCON16/index.md

 ---
-title: An insight into Acinetobacter baumannii polyphosphate kinase (AbPPK) structure and its protein ligand complex: an in silico approach for inhibitor screening
+title: "An insight into Acinetobacter baumannii polyphosphate kinase (AbPPK) structure and its protein ligand complex: an in silico approach for inhibitor screening"

 event: 10th Chandigarh Science Congress (CHASCON 2016)
 event_url: